Chamblen12/DataViz_Final_Proj/updates.md

 ## March 23 End of Class

 Created an initial static visualization of strokes gained from winners as an idea for shiny presentation.

+##March 28th Beginning of Class

+Continued to think about what I wanted my shiny app to display.
+Created another static plot that would go with the strokes gained from each torunament.
+Also looked into a radar chart.
+Even though they are typically not good.